-- A player may take a turn at any time, provided that player is not disabled and has not taken a turn in the last 72 hours (3 days).
+- A player may take a turn at any time, provided that player has not taken a turn in the last 72 hours (3 days).

-- When a player takes a turn, he will roll two 6-sided dice, move ahead on the board the number of squares indicated by the sum of the dice, and gain 1 experience point.
+- When a player takes a turn, he will roll two 6-sided dice and will move ahead on the board the number of squares indicated by the sum of the dice.

-- Any time a player does not take a turn for 120 hours (5 days), the player will be fined $100 and automatically have a turn taken for him, providing he is not disabled.
+- Any time a player does not take a turn for 120 hours (5 days), the player will be fined $100 and automatically have a turn taken for him.